-- No Single-Trigger Change in Control Our CIC-related cash severance and equity awards (other than legacy stock options) have a double trigger. - No Hedging or Pledging We do not permit our executive officers to engage in either hedging or pledging activities with respect to Leggett shares. - No Excessive Perquisites Perquisites represent less than 1% of our NEOs' compensation. - No Employment Agreements All of our NEOs are employed at-will, except for Mr. Tate's 24-month Separation Agreement which will expire in September 2021 (see page 43). - × No Repricing of Options or Cash Buyouts - × No Share Recycling - × No Dividends on Equity Awards Prior to Vesting - × No Tax Gross-Ups
+- × No Single-Trigger Change in Control Our CIC-related cash severance and equity awards (other than legacy stock options) have a double trigger. - × No Hedging or Pledging We do not permit our executive officers to engage in either hedging or pledging activities with respect to Leggett shares. - × No Excessive Perquisites Perquisites represent less than 1% of our NEOs' compensation. - × No Employment Agreements All of our NEOs are employed at-will. - × No Repricing of Options or Cash Buyouts - × No Share Recycling - × No Dividends on Equity Awards Prior to Vesting - × No Tax Gross-Ups